FrudenFireKing/TEST_MARKET/README.md

 - Search for ads by title
 - Automatic determination of the date of creation and updating of ads
 - Administrative interface with advanced features:
-- Group activation/deactivation of the "Bargaining" function
+- Group activation/deactivation of the "Торг" function
   - Filtering by date and auction status
   - Visual display of images in the form of thumbnails
   - Highlighting of recent ads